 Do You Remember the “Time Lady”?

-The time change over the weekend reminded me of when we used to call the "Time Lady" to get the exact time while resetting our clocks after a time change.
+The time change a few weeks ago reminded me of when we used to call the "Time Lady" to get the exact time while resetting our clocks after a time change.
 Do you remember the local telephone number, and the female voice on the opposite end of the line, who would give you time at the tone?

 We always referred to her as the "Time Lady".
 Locally here in West Michigan her number was (616) 459-1212.
 That service, as we know it, was discontinued years ago.